I'm a mom of two, super-powered by a biochemistry degree from UC Irvine and a lot of firsthand experience!

 - Labyrinthitis occurs when there is an infection of the inner ear.
 This may cause balance problems, hearing loss, and visual disturbances.

-- Superior Canal Dehiscense is caused by an opening in the bone above the semicircular canals.
+- Superior Canal Dehiscence is caused by an opening in the bone above the semicircular canals.
 This condition will create the perception that an object is moving, even when it is stationary.
 A person with SCD may hear their own voice as abnormally loud.
 This problem can be surgically corrected if severe, though hearing loss may result from the operation.

 - Ototoxicity is caused by drugs that are harmful to the inner ear.
 Some drugs cause hearing loss, some result in vestibular damage, and others affect both the hearing (cochlea) and balance systems.
-Drugs like Gentimicin and other aminoglycosides are known to affect the hearing and balance system of the inner ear.
+Drugs like Gentamicin and other aminoglycosides are known to affect the hearing and balance system of the inner ear.

 - Acoustic Neuroma: a tumor that grows on the auditory nerves connected to the cochlea and/or balance system.
 These tumors are benign (non-malignant), but pose a serious threat to hearing and balance.
 Surgery may be recommended to remove the tumor, or radiation may be used to try to shrink the tumor.